padro89/snakemake-workflow-cnag/README.md

 The complete environment to run the workflow can be installed through conda/mamba from the mamba_envir.yaml file.
 Everything should be managed through the config.yml (there are examples of formatting in the file).

+# What's new
+- Corrected some bugs (see below).
+- Added plot of the main pathways from the FGSEA.

 # Bugs
 - If plot is false there will be errors for sure.
 I should make conditional output in each rule according to this parameter.
 - I should check the limma PCA and sample to sample heatmap.
 I don't think it works properly.